 This was brutal.
 Papalymo has always been one of my favorite characters since the start, and I loved the relationship he shared with Yda.
 At the end of Baelsar’s Wall, you come face to face with The Griffin (ooooh sloppehh).
 After you defeat him, he reveals himself to be Ilberd.
 With both eyes of Nidhogg, Ilberd sacrifices himself to summon an all powerful primal.
 Papalymo orders everyone to flee as he intends to sacrifice himself by using the Tupsimati to cast the same spell Louoisoix used to try to contain Bahamut at Carteneau.
 Yda’s reaction to all of this is especially heartbreaking.
 He went out being the hero, but it’s gonna suck going forward without him.
 We’ll miss you Papalymo.

 #1 – Patch 2.5 Before The Fall – The Parting Glass

 This cutscene felt like an episode of Game of Thrones.
 So much betrayal.
-This was the end of the story, which would lead into Heavensward.
+This was the end of the story for A Realm Reborn, which would lead into Heavensward.
 It was painful waiting till the next expansion to find out what was going to happen to these characters you grew to love.
-The story leading into Stormblood didn’t have nearly as many implications as this one did.
+The story leading from Heavensward into Stormblood didn’t have nearly as many implications as this one did.
 Raubhan lost his arm and was imprisoned.
 You were accused of poisoning and killing the Sultana.
 Everyone in your entire crew was presumed dead.
 It was crazy stuff.